-Today is May 26, 2017 -
+Today is May 13, 2021 -

-Rabbi Ronald Roth was born in Far Rockaway, Queens and spent his childhood in Brooklyn, New York.
+Rabbi Ronald Roth became the Rabbi of the Fair Lawn Jewish Center/Congregation B’nai Israel in 2007.
+He was born in Far Rockaway, Queens and spent his childhood in Brooklyn, New York.
 He graduated from Cornell University with a BA in theatre arts.
-He grew up in a non-observant home, and he was greatly influenced by the Cornell Hillel Rabbi, Morris Goldfarb.
+He grew up in a non-observant home, and was greatly influenced by the Cornell Hillel Rabbi, Morris Goldfarb.
 After spending three years as a teacher, he decided to attend the Rabbinical School at the Jewish Theological Seminary, where he received an M.A. in Rabbinics and Rabbinic Ordination.